 This document is about cool stuff you can do with Contracts that you upload as Word documents, but you can also Add fields to PDF Contracts.

 First things first: you need to upload your Word Contract before you can format it.
 If you haven't done that step yet, no worries.
-Just go check out the Adding a Contract document real quick.
+Just go check out the Creating your Contract document real quick.

 When you upload your Word Contract or open an uploaded Word Contract, you see the document in the Contract editor with a panel on the right side for Contract Properties, as you can see.